tsuru/tsuru/docs/managing/volumes.rst

 Example
 =======

-Supose an ``ebs`` volume plan is registered in tsuru configuration, one can create a volume using:
+Suppose an ``ebs`` volume plan is registered in tsuru configuration, one can create a volume using:

 .. tabs::